 TEFL destinations in Ecuador

-The following are without doubt the three most significant TEFL teaching hotspots in Ecuador, not only for the amount of teaching jobs available, but also for being amazing places to live:
+The following are without doubt the three most significant TEFL teaching hotspots in Ecuador, not only for the number of teaching jobs available but also for being amazing places to live:

 Quito, Ecuador’s capital, is a UNESCO World Heritage site and has long been one of the most popular tourist destinations in Latin America.
 There are lots of TEFL jobs to be found within the city, both with state schools and in privately run language institutes.